 As well as being a medical concern, snoring can also take quite a social toll.
 A person who snores may keep their sleep partner awake and cause their quality of sleep to decline.
 The snorers sleep partner may also worry about their partner’s health, especially if they also suffer from sleep apnea.

 Both the snorer and their sleeping partner may experience sleep deprivation and insomnia that in turn leads to irritability, daytime fatigue, restlessness, and overall lack of energy and productivity.
 In serious cases, a person’s snoring may even drive their sleeping partner out of the bedroom, and into the respite of a quieter room.

 Health Risks of Snoring

-serious sleep deprivation, it has also been linked to various health problems such as obesity, high blood pressure, diabetes, heart disease and a greater chance of getting a stroke.
+Excessive or chronic snoring can be indicative of more serious medical problems.
+Not only can snoring cause serious sleep deprivation, but it has also been linked to various health problems such as obesity, high blood pressure, diabetes, heart disease and a greater chance of getting a stroke.

 The most obvious health risks of snoring include increased daytime fatigue and sleepiness, low energy, inability to think clearly, and a compromised immune system that is more susceptible to getting colds, flu and other illnesses.

 Because snoring reduces the amount of oxygen that reaches the brain, it may also exacerbate a person’s vulnerability to developing adult-onset diabetes, hypertension, stroke, and heart disease.

 The best thing you can do to prevent snoring is to make proactive lifestyle adjustments.

-Maintain a healthy weight
+- Maintain a healthy weight

-Get regular exercise
+- Get regular exercise

-Avoid overuse of alcohol or sleeping pills
+- Avoid overuse of alcohol or sleeping pills

-Avoid dairy products or other difficult to digest foods before bedtime
+- Avoid dairy products or other difficult to digest foods before bedtime

 Many people can greatly reduce the occurrence of snoring simply by sleeping on their sides, and sleeping without a pillow, or at least a flatter pillow.